 Fall: September - December

 The Gwanak Campus is the main campus of SNU.
 Most colleges and schools are located at the Gwanak Campus except for the College of Medicine, which is at the Yongon Campus.
 Exchange students have the right to apply for housing at the Gwanaksa Dormitory but are not guaranteed to get a room.
-Gwanaksa Dormitory has 28 dormitory buildings with 2,600 rooms, housing over 4,500 students.
+Gwanaksa Student Residence Halls feature 17 dormitory buildings that can house about 5,700 students.
 Gwanaksa includes Undergraduate Dormitory, Graduate Dormitory, Off-Campus Dormitory (cluster) and Family Dormitory for married graduate students.
 It also has subsidiary facilities such as cafeterias, laundry rooms, a concert hall, study room, indoor stadium and gymnasium, public bathrooms, a table tennis room, and common rooms.
 Gwanaksa also holds special cultural and educational events for students.
 See the SNU Gwanak Residence Halls website for more information.

 Students who cannot be accommodated at the dormitory or those who wish to have a private place to live can consider off-campus options.
 It is the student's own responsibility to find accommodation off-campus.
 Note that most off-campus information and contract processes will be available only in Korean.